Askoye/EDA/README.md

-# IP_Week_3
+# Exploratory Data Analysis
-This is a repository containing the IP work by Ted Askoye Samuel
+This is a repository containing the IP work regarding Exploratory Data Analysis by Ted Askoye Samuel